Series with their own pages

-Subverted with the Gazpacho Soup Incident which tormented Arnold Rimmer, who blamed it for stalling his career and ruining his chances of promotion to such an extent that his last words were "Gazpacho soup!"
+- Subverted in "Me2" with the Gazpacho Soup Incident which tormented Arnold Rimmer, who blamed it for stalling his career and ruining his chances of promotion to such an extent that his last words were "Gazpacho soup!"
 It turned out to be merely an incident where Rimmer, sitting at the captain's table at a formal luncheon, sent a bowl of Gazpacho soup back to the kitchen to be warmed up because he didn't know it was supposed to be served cold.
 Of course, the reality didn't live up to the imagination, but that was the point; both that it was an extremely minor embarrassment that the insecure Rimmer blew up to insane proportions, and that it was just yet another example of him blaming something else for his own screw-ups and failed life.

-One other instance of a noodle incident occurs when Lister, believing that his crew members have seen his thighs, describes an evening with another crew member, Peterson, in which he got so drunk that he got a tattoo proclaiming his love for Peterson.
+- One other instance of a noodle incident occurs when Lister, believing that his crew members have seen his thighs, describes an evening with another crew member, Peterson, in which he got so drunk that he got a tattoo proclaiming his love for Peterson.

-Another possible incident is referred to in "Emohawk: Polymorph 2" when Lister is trying to avoid getting marrying a GELF bride so the crew can get a part for the Starbug.
+- Another possible incident is referred to in "Emohawk: Polymorph II" when Lister is trying to avoid getting marrying a GELF bride so the crew can get a part for the Starbug.
 Rimmer tries to convince him to go marry the yeti creature because "you've dated worse."
 Lister angrily retorts "Only due to bad disco lighting!"

-- "Only The Good ended the series on a downer with everyone about to be killed off.
-After the show's revival, the final episode of season X includes the characters disagreeing over who gets to claim the credit for saving them, which turns into a heated argument and gets shushed before they actually get to explaining how they were saved.
+- "Only The Good" ended the series on a downer with everyone about to be killed off.
+After the show's revival, "The Beginning" includes the characters disagreeing over who gets to claim the credit for saving them, which turns into a heated argument and gets shushed before they actually get to explaining how they were saved.

-On an episode of Richard Hammond's Blast Lab, we are told that You Don't Want To Know what the catapults from the game were originally designed for, but "Suffice it to say, the cats were not pleased."
+- On an episode of Richard Hammond's Blast Lab, we are told that You Don't Want To Know what the catapults from the game were originally designed for, but "Suffice it to say, the cats were not pleased."

 - Sabrina the Teenage Witch: In "Teenager Years", the characters have been waiting in line to meet the Violent Femmes band, only to be told by a security guard that the band are no longer accepting visitors.
 The following conversation ensues:Harvey: You have to let us in.
 I mean- talk about Violent Femmes? (points at the group) If they don't meet the band, they will be four extremely violent femmes.
 And I'm the one who has to drive them all back to Westbridge, along with one lovesick dude.
 Do not make me do that.
 You know what I'm saying, you've been there, right?

-Also frequently used as the opening gag in the Celebrity Jeopardy sketches, with Alex Trebek apologizing for "what happened before the commercial...""I would like to apologize now to all blind people and children."
+- Also frequently used as the opening gag in the Celebrity Jeopardy sketches, with Alex Trebek apologizing for "what happened before the commercial...""I would like to apologize now to all blind people and children."

 "I would like to apologize, and assure our viewers that all our contestants are now wearing pants."